 Introduction to the fundamentals of movement for the stage.
-Students will become familiar with the theories of Laban and others.
-The course will include a practical method for approaching problems and movement in a scene, helping actors to become more versatile through the principles of posture, alignment, breathing and centering.
+Students will become familiar with the theories of movement, work individually and in groups, become more versatile in movement, and explore a vocabulary for movement in theatre.
+Additional Course Fee Required.